 #3.
 Tags and Reading Order

-Tags are predefined elements with specific attributes that organize page content, like text, graphics, and images, so it can be easily accessed, extracted, and repurposed.
+Tags are predefined elements with specific attributes that organize page content, like text, graphics, and images, so they can be easily accessed, extracted, and repurposed.
 Proper tagging creates the underlying structure that assistive technologies rely on to present content logically.

 Also, the reading order must follow a natural sequence.
 This means when processed linearly, users do not encounter confusing jumps between unrelated content sections.